verbb/super-table/README.md

 If you find this error, you will need to manually rename the provided table before performing the plugin update.
 Simple rename the table from `craft_supertablecontent_HANDLE` to `craft_supertablecontent_NUMBER_HANDLE` with `NUMBER` and `HANDLE` obviously specific to your particular table.
 This will be identified in the error line in your `craft.log` file.
 Perform the plugin update once you have renamed these tables.

+## Troubleshooting

+**Errors or trouble saving Matrix / Super Table combination**

+If you're using a Matrix / Super Table combination, you'll likely need to alter the `max_input_vars` and `post_max_size` setting in your `php.ini` file.
+Whether this is a necessary change depends on your server setup, but its advised that you make this change regardless to ensure data isn't lost.
+This will ensure your fields save correctly, and data is not lost.
+You may experience a 500 error on save, or a semi-blank screen when saving your content.
+This can also be a common problem with Matrix and other fields - see [http://craftcms.stackexchange.com/a/2777](http://craftcms.stackexchange.com/a/2777).

 ## Thanks / Contributions

 Thanks go to [@brandonkelly](https://github.com/brandonkelly) and [@benparizek](https://github.com/benparizek) for their input, ideas and suggestions.